guettli/programming-guidelines/README.md

 Publish your docs in your app.
 Send your customer a link to the online docs.

-Despite all myth: There are users who read the docs.
+Despite all myths: Some users read the docs!

-And that's great, if the user has more knowledge.
+And that's great if the user has more knowledge.
 Because this means you have less work.
-Less mails, less interrupts, less phone calls :-)
+Fewer emails, fewer interrupts, fewer phone calls :-)

 This even applies to public discussion forums.
 Don't write too much.
 Create great docs and answer questions by providing links to the docs.
 And be polite and include the question if this answers the question of the user.